good-ware/js-log/README.md

 #### cloudWatch

 CloudWatch transports are configured with a log group name and an optional AWS region.
 Log entries are sent to CloudWatch as JSON strings.
-One LogManager instance uses the same stream name for all cloudWatch transports.
+One Loggers instance uses the same stream name for all cloudWatch transports.
 The log group, on the other hand, can be specified on a per-category basis.
-The log stream name contains the date and time (including the millisecond) when LogManager was instantiated followed by the host id.
+The log stream name contains the date and time (including the millisecond) when Loggers was instantiated followed by the host id.
 Any errors that occur while sending log entries to CloudWatch are written to the console and to files named cloudwatch-error\*.log if a file directory is specified.